-At this stage I want to draw the reader's attention to the first two conditions - to prevent war (promote peace and security) and to reaffirm faith in fundamental human rights.
+At this stage, I want to draw the reader's attention to the first two conditions - to prevent war (promote peace and security) and to reaffirm faith in fundamental human rights.
 More particularly, to draw the reader's attention to the claim that these are preconditions for treaties to be maintained, and also the notion that treaties are a matter of international (rather than domestic) law.
-These are important ideas that will be returned to in Chapter 5 we consider equity for Māori as grounded in the Treaty of Waitangi.
+In Chapter 5 we will return to these important ideas when we consider equity for Māori as grounded in the Treaty of Waitangi.